Tahinli/Shells/README.md

   >--manjaroEasy.sh

-    | It's a script that easy installation for my needs in manaro, do not use this with root priviliges.
+    | It's a script that easy installation for my needs in Manjaro, do not use this with root priviliges.
     | It's working with pacman and tee in basic.
     | It also downloads wget, git, pip for installations that is needed by me.